neill/SoundLove/README.md

 5. Run 'rails s' and you should be good to go!

 #### Current Problems:
 1. Soundcloud API doesn't provide and e-mail.
 Great.
 If you sign up and sign out you wont be able to sign back in due to e-mail validation problems.
 Fixable, but not a top priority for demoing.
+(Self-note: This is because I began to work with identities then scrapped it.
+Future fix: Add identities by UID/Provider)